Financial-Times/origami/components/o3-tooltip/README.md

 # o3-tooltip[![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](#licence)

-o3-tooltip is hosting two components: `o3-tooltip-onboarding` and `oe-tooltip-toggle`.
+o3-tooltip is hosting two components: `o3-tooltip-onboarding` and `o3-tooltip-toggle`.
 Onboarding Tooltips help for a smoother introduction to new features or functionality.
 Toggletips are compact pieces of information designed to offer additional insights when needed.
+See our [design guidelines for usage information and brand support](https://origami-for-everyone.ft.com).

 - [o3-tooltip](#o3-tooltip)
 - [Markup](#markup)